michgz/casio-registrations/README.md

 print(f"Bank MSB number of U2 part = {bankmsb}")
 ```

-#### iteration and subscripting
+#### Iterating and subscripting

-The Registration object looks like a Python dictionary and can be iterated or subscripted.
-The keys are integers in range 1 -- 255 and values are bytestrings.
+The Registration object looks like a Python dictionary which can be iterated or subscripted.
+Keys are integers in range 1 - 255 and values are bytestrings containing some data.

+This is an advanced use-case for the class.
+In most cases the three functions above will do everything that's needed.

 Example:
 ```python